-To add a cartridge to your controller, select the cartridge in the Hardware Catalog, drag it to the Devices tree, and drop it on one of the highlighted nodes.
+To add an encoder to your controller, select the encoder in the Hardware Catalog.
+Drag and drop it to the Devices tree on one of the highlighted nodes.

 - Using the Drag-and-drop Method (see EcoStruxure Machine Expert, Programming Guide) - Using the Contextual Menu or Plus Button (see EcoStruxure Machine Expert, Programming Guide)